tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 Sometimes you only want a specific number of matches.
 To specify a certain number of patterns, just have that one number between the curly brackets.
 For example, to match only the word hah with the letter a 3 times, your regex would be /ha{3}h/.

-**Other**

-Additionally, there is a special metacharacter \b which matches the boundary between a word and a non-word character.
-It's most useful in capturing entire words (for example by using the pattern \w+\b).

 ### Character Class Subtraction

 The character class `[a-z-[aeiuo]]` matches a single letter that is not a vowel.
 In other words: it matches a single consonant.
 Without character class subtraction or intersection, the only way to do this is to list all consonants: `[b-df-hj-np-tv-z]`.